CinnamonBagels/kotransBenchmark/README.md

 This is an example server that shows how kotrans could be used.

 You have been provided with a server AS is, but first we need to download some dependencies.

+###This example is not meant for developers to test kotrans on.
+There is a separate module that is intended for developers [on github](https://github.com/cinnamonbagels/kotrans) and [on the npm registry](https://npmjs.org/package/kotrans)

 #Node.js